Custom Task Panes Overview

 After you create a custom task pane, the CustomTaskPane object remains in memory as long as your add-in is running.
 The object remains in memory even after the user clicks the Close button (X) in the corner of the task pane.

 The Visual Studio Tools for Office runtime automatically cleans up resources used by the custom task pane when the add-in is unloaded.
 Do not call the Remove or RemoveAt methods in the ThisAddIn_Shutdown event handler in your project.
 These methods will throw an ObjectDisposedException, because the Visual Studio Tools for Office runtime cleans up resources used by the CustomTaskPane object before ThisAddIn_Shutdown is called.
-For more information about ThisAddIn_Shutdown, see Events in Office Projects.
+For more information about ThisAddIn_Shutdown, see Visual Studio Tools for Office Project Events.